 - You must file an Application for Graduation early in the semester in which you intend to graduate.
 Applications for Graduation may be submitted electronically via MyRed or by contacting the Office of the University Registrar.
-Please consult the Office of Graduate Studies' academic calendar for the deadline each semester at https://www.unl.edu/gradstudies/current/degrees/masters. - During the last semester in the program, you will compile a portfolio of work (see p.
-18) to be examined by the Supervisory Committee.
+Please consult the Master's timeline for the deadlines each semester. - During the last semester in the program, you will compile a portfolio of work (see p.
+17) to be examined by the Supervisory Committee.
 A final examination report form must also be submitted to the Office of Graduate Studies at least four weeks (three weeks in summer) prior to the final oral examination.
 You must then submit your portfolio to the History Department office at least three weeks before the final oral examination. - Your Supervisory Committee will review your portfolio.
-If approved, the Committee will hold a final oral examination with you by the deadline required by Graduate Studies at the University. - Submit your annual self-evaluation if you will not be graduating in the 4th semester.
+If approved, the Committee will hold a final oral examination with you by the deadline required by Graduate Studies at the University. - Submit your annual self-evaluation in January if you will not be graduating in the 4th semester.